-While you likely already know how to approve transactions manually, doing so for every small purchase—like a daily school snack or a quick KES 50 airtime top-up—can become a bottleneck.
+While you likely already know how to approve transactions manually, doing so for every small purchase—like a daily school snack or a quick the equivalent of 50 in your local currency airtime top-up—can become a bottleneck.
 Smart Approvals allow you to set predefined rules that bypass manual intervention, ensuring your child’s spending remains fluid while you maintain oversight.

 This feature is the logical next step after putting allowance on autopilot, moving your family from manual supervision to systemic boundaries.